 What’s not to like about a somewhat out-of-the-way bistrotière like Astier, serving examples of classic French cuisine, keeping the torch alive of a genre that’s become harder to find done right?

 The pre-fixe menu at Astier is a little gentler at €35, and you can choose from four of five selections in each category.
-There’s more extensive selections on the à la carte side of the carte.
+There are more extensive selections on the à la carte side of the carte.
 (Traveler tip: Menu in French means a fixed series of dishes, often les plates du jour composed of various courses.
-A carte is the actual physical menu.) but we were thoroughly pleased with chunky block of house-made foie gras sprinkled with fleur de sel, with toasted brioche and chutney alongside.
+A carte is the actual physical menu.) but we were thoroughly pleased with a chunky block of house-made foie gras sprinkled with fleur de sel, with toasted brioche and chutney alongside.

 Warm brandade (whipped salted fish and potatoes) was a good rendition of the classic thankfully served in appetizer proportions, although I could have done without the diced roasted peppers on top which detracted from the taste.
 (I may also be a little biased, though because also can’t stand roasted peppers.)
 My main course was a shallow bowl of slow-roasted, tender lamb shoulder with stubby baby carrots in a thick jus and exactly what I felt like eating sitting in a Parisian bistro.